MASCAM/ABB_IRB_2600_Digital_Twin/README.md

 ## MTConnect Adapter for Haas

-This Node js project creates an MTConnect adapter to fetch machine status data from a Haas CNC Machine via RS-232, and send it to an MTConnect agent client.
+This Node js project creates a MQTT adapter to fetch machine status data from a ABB IRB 2600 ICR5 controller, and send it to subscribers through a MQTT broker server.

 ## Install

-You can download or clone this project [here](https://github.com/EfrainRodriguez/Haas-MTConnect-Adapter).
+You can download or clone this project [here](https://github.com/MASCAM/ABB_IRB_2600_Digital_Twin).
 However, keep in mind that to install this project you must have `Node js` and `npm` installed on your computer or IoT device.
 You can download both from [here](https://nodejs.org/en/).

 In the project directory, you can install the solution by using: